Part 2: Positioning

 - How would you describe us to your friends or family?

 At first glance some questions seem like they are best suited to non-buyers.
 The problem with asking a non-buyer what they are unsure about or where they first learned about the business, is they don’t have money in the game.
 They may have spent 10-seconds on the website, forming a weaker opinion.
 You will get garbage responses.
 That’s fine.
 It only takes one response for an epiphany.

 Integrate what you learn into the business otherwise the data is useless.
 Log insights into your Conversion Optimization Library sheet.
 When you understand the people who bought, you nudge along people who previously wouldn’t have bought.

 Survey to Find Out Why Your Visitors Didn’t Buy

-Create a targeting rule that fires the overlay based on their geographic location, what site they came from, or how long they spent on the store.
-It depends on what you want.
-I recommend rules that match your profitable segments and another setup with rules that match your least profitable groups, to learn about visitors who do not buy.
+Trigger a survey with rules that match your most profitable segments and another with rules that match your least profitable groups, to learn about visitors who do not buy.
 The disparity in answers may surprise you.

 Ask one question for the best response rate.
-Questions you can ask:
+Good questions you can ask include: